-How to make couscous: The answer to the trivia question ‘is couscous a pasta?’, the answer is ‘yes!’.
+How to make couscous: The answer to the trivia question ‘is couscous a pasta?’, is ‘yes!’.
 It is made from granules of semolina (durum wheat).
 You may be more familiar with these granules as the tiny yellow beads that you see on some pizzas.

 Here at The Big Dream Factory we use these same tiny yellow beads of semolina to make our pasta.
 So it wasn’t too much of a stretch to start making couscous.

 Couscous is a staple food of Morocco, Algeria and Tunisia where it is steamed and served with stewed meats and vegetables.
 In France, couscous is very popular and is often served as a salad.

 Many of us have become familiar with the boxes of couscous found in supermarkets that you simply steep in stock for a few minutes after which you are ready to serve it either hot or cold.
 Although you can steep homemade couscous (see below), it is best steamed.
 In fact, during preparation from scratch, it will be steamed twice before its final steam.
 Let’s show you how to make couscous:

 - 230 grams (1 cup) Coarse grain semolina